Skip to content

 Create a shared client instance:

-Register your Agent
+Register your agent

 Register your AI agent on startup.
 This is idempotent — safe to call every time your app starts.